DennisEduardo/UdacityDS/Project1/README.md

 - Definely Latam doesn't reflected the Global salary growth.

 ### II.
 Acknowledgements
-The main findings of the code can be found at the post available [here](https://medium.com/dennisXXXXXXX)
+The main findings of the code can be found at the post available [here](https://medium.com/@dennis.eduardo/what-is-the-best-country-for-a-developer-to-work-in-latam-92d4328872f7)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 You can find the Licensing for the data and other descriptive information at the Stackoverflow link available [here](https://insights.stackoverflow.com/survey).

 ## MY Medium Blog Post
-Here is the Medium blog post: https://medium.com/@dennisXXXXXXX/xblablablau)
+Here is the Medium blog post: https://medium.com/@dennis.eduardo/what-is-the-best-country-for-a-developer-to-work-in-latam-92d4328872f7

-Title == What is the best country for developers to work in Latin America (Latam)?